BRUCEBINYE/SnailBaLLsp/README.md

 If you think SnailBaLLsp is useful, please cite our work when you use it:

 Bin Ye, Junfeng Xia, Xia Wan, Min Wu, Satoshi Chiba.
-[Multi‐barcoding‐based species identification using hierarchical attention network with staged curriculum learning]().
-In Press.
+Multi-barcoding-based species identification using a hierarchical attention network with staged curriculum learning.
+Methods in Ecology and Evolution, 2026. [https://doi.org/10.1111/2041-210x.70264](https://doi.org/10.1111/2041-210x.70264)

 ## License